dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 - **Static Relationships**: Treats relationships as static rather than operational
 - **Translation Complexity**: Converting ERM designs to SQL requires mental translation between entity concepts and relational predicates

-## The Entity-Workflow Model: A Paradigm Shift
+## The Relational Workflow Model: A Paradigm Shift

-The **Entity-Workflow Model**, pioneered by DataJoint, represents a fundamental evolution that addresses the limitations of both previous approaches while building on their strengths.
+The **Relational Workflow Model**, pioneered by DataJoint, represents a fundamental evolution that addresses the limitations of both previous approaches while building on their strengths.

 ### Revolutionary Core Concepts